-Our Chair of Governors is Mrs Janet Probert.
-She is a Co-opted Governor.
+Our Chair of Governors is Mrs Tina Reid.
+She is a Parent Governor.

-Tina Reid is a relatively new parent Governor, she has a son already at our schools and her youngest will be joining our Eppleby Early Years Setting shortly.
+Tina Reid is a parent Governor, she has a son at Middleton Tyas.
 This is Tina’s first role as a Governor but she brings to us commercial leadership and coaching skills.
 Tina graduated with a First Class Honours Degree from Teeside University back in 2003 and later completed a PG Certificate in Executive Coaching.
 She is currently in the process of getting Fellow Chartered status with the Chartered Institute for Personnel and Development.
 Tina spent 10 years at Sage Group Plc in Newcastle where she operated in a European HR role and is currently operating as a Head of HR for a Leaderships Consulting and Executive Search business for the Public Sector, of which Education is a key practice.
 Tina says “I am passionate about personal growth, and every child realising and fulfilling their potential”.

 Ian Walton is a member of Forcett PCC and joined Eppleby Forcett governing body pre-Federation.
 He has lived in the area for 13 years.

 He retired from the health service 10 years ago, and now his main interest is bereavement support: he is a member of Cruse Bereavement Care.

 Fraser Brown is the father of 4 children, all of whom have previously attended our school.
 He is proud to be born and bred in rural North Yorkshire!
 Fraser was not academic at school and has a special interest in inspiring young people who are not academic to value their unique skills and understand that future success is not all about being a straight A’s student!